 For example, someone creates a pull request on Monday.
 It gets reviewed on Tuesday; the comments get fixed on Wednesday.
 If you are lucky, the work can be finished on Thursday and deployed.
 Does this sound familiar?

 Asynchronous Code Review can create social tension on both sides for the reviewer and contributor.
 It is easy to just go at it if you are typing comments on a computer screen.
 There are enough blog posts on how to do an excellent code review without becoming personal.
 In a team with trust and maturity, this should not be a problem.
 You can never blame a single person if it does happen.
-But it still happens
+But it still happens.

 A code review can still be useful for sharing knowledge.
-But by now, you should not find any maintainability or defects frequently enough to warrant another code review.
+But by after pair programming, you should not find any maintainability or defects frequently enough to warrant another code review.
 If this is the case, then without pair programming, you probably also experience this large number of rework after code is initially written.
 There are deeper problems within the team that people cannot complete work on their own.

 Pair programming greatly speeds ups the testing phase.
 You can easily do TDD with one writing the tests and the other implementing the code for it.
 While one is coding, the other is looking for additional tests that the engineers should implement.